If you have questions, please visit our Frequently Asked Questions.

 All Greek members interested in living in their organization’s official housing block must:

-Provide your name and University ID# to the person in your organization that is responsible for coordinating Greek block housing.
+Provide your name and University ID number and preferred meal plan, and Pull-in Password to the person in your organization that is responsible for coordinating Greek block housing.

 By choosing to live within a Greek Block, you are agreeing to live within that Greek Block for the entire academic year.
 Students choosing to live in Greek Block Housing do not have the option of moving to other campus locations during the academic year.